xyzzy/smile/README.md

 The code and analysis might look straight forward but bear in mind that more than 800 tries and attempts were made to find the magic combination of instructions.

-`TL;DR` The juicy technical bit is the explanation of stage-1 below.
+`TL;DR` The juicy technical bit is about the mother of all instructions (stage1), and the radix13 encoding using ascii art (stage2).

 "Smile" is re-mastered from the original 2011 version.